firedrakeproject/firedrake/demos/immersed_fem/immersed_fem.py.rst

-Creating Firedrake compatible meshes in Gmsh
+Creating Firedrake-compatible meshes in Gmsh
 ============================================

-The purpose of this demo is to summarize the key structure of a ``gmsh.geo`` file that creates Firedrake compatible mesh.
+The purpose of this demo is to summarize the key structure of a ``gmsh.geo`` file that creates Firedrake-compatible mesh.
 For more details about Gmsh, please refer to the `Gmsh documentation <http://gmsh.info/#Documentation>`_.

 The first thing we define are four corners of a rectangle.